esm7/obsidian-map-view/README.md

 -   Map View now supports heading links and block links in 'linkedfrom:' queries, and also for the new Links feature.
     -   I recommend the "Copy Block Link" plugin that makes this more useful.
 -   New format for front matter location, `location: "lat,lng"`, which plays better with Obsidian's property editor.
 The old format is still supported but new front-matter notes will be created with the new format.
 Solves https://github.com/esm7/obsidian-map-view/issues/202.
+-   A new marker shape `simple-circle` is now supported, drawing a simple circle at the given color without a pin shape.

 **Smaller Improvements:**